President Obama announced a proposed rule that could make salaried workers eligible for overtime pay.

 Which Salaried Workers Are Affected by the Proposed Overtime Rule?

-The Department of Labor explained the two types of workers who primarily would be affected by the rule: Type 2 workers who do not regularly work overtime but occasionally work overtime; and Type 3 workers who regularly work overtime.
 These workers who meet the salary threshold guidelines would become overtime eligible and must be paid the overtime premium for any overtime hours worked.

 What’s Next for the Proposed Overtime Rule?

 The proposed changes will be open for a 60-day comment period and could be enacted through Executive Order without Congressional approval.
-Based on President Obama’s track record, that means the odds are good that the President will issue another Executive Order as soon as the dust from the public comment period settles.
+Based on Obama’s track record, that means the odds are good that the president will issue another Executive Order as soon as the dust from the public comment period settles.
 That could be as early as September 2015.